Supermac30/SmallerOtherProjects/Gradius++/README.md

 It uses the music from the nes-era game Gradius.

-To play download the Games/Gradius++ directory and run the HTML file in your browser.
+To play download this directory and run the HTML file in your browser.

 ## controls
 WASD for movement and space to shoot.
 R is to restart.